prantikhowlader/prantikhowlader.github.io/index.md

+Albert Einstein:
 > If we knew what it was we were doing, it would not be called research, would it?

 ## Brief Bio
 <!--!<img src="prantik1.png" alt="hi" class="inline"/>-->